 Cowen was co-founder of the Fleur-de-lis Ambassadors program, a group of New Orleans civic leaders who, in the aftermath of the storm, spread the message nationwide that post-Katrina New Orleans was an economically viable, livable city with a recovery plan in progress.
 The Ambassadors also actively sought support for the recovery of New Orleans from businesses and philanthropic organizations around the country.

 Cowen’s areas of scholarship and teaching focus on strategic financial management systems, corporate governance, and leadership.
 In 2016, he started teaching an undergraduate course titled “The Mythology and Reality of Leadership” during the spring semester.
-He has consulted with and served on the boards of numerous companies, from startups to Fortune 100 companies, and is currently a board member of Parkwood Corporation.
+He has consulted with and served on the boards of numerous companies, from startups to Fortune 100 companies, and is currently a board member and Executive Chairman of Parkwood Corporation.
 Cowen also serves as a senior advisor to the Boston Consulting Group in their Public Sector area.
 He is a previous board member of Barnes & Noble, Newell Brands, Forest City Realty Trust, NACCO Industries, American Greetings, Jo-Ann Stores, and KeyBank, among others.

 Cowen received his bachelor’s degree from the University of Connecticut in 1968.
 After serving a three-year term in the U.S. Army as an infantry officer from 1968-1971, he went back to school and received masters and doctoral degrees in business administration from the George Washington University.